salaikumar/Todo-List/README.md

 ##Small Projects
 ###Current Work.
  - [X] TicTacToe            - Completed - <https://github.com/salaikumar/TicTacToe_WebApp>
- - [ ] Where used list      - Started Working.
+ - [ ] Where used list      - Started Working - Struck at Using Eclipse CDT to parse C-Code.
+                              Not able understand it's  API clearly and extract information from AST.
- - [ ] CSV Parser           - Started Working
+ - [ ] CSV Parser           - Started Working - Not much interested to work on this anymore Good learning though. :).
+Need a little more motivation to complete this
  - [ ] sPlayer              - Priority shifted. - Interested to work on Where used list
+                              Need to have a look at it again.
  - [ ] HTML Parser          - Not yet Started
+                              Shall I Start this one?
+Or move towards finding freelance works?
  - [ ] Code Kata Challenges - Moved to Later point.